fblascogarma/google_ads_backend/README.md

 This project will teach you how to **build a backend for your web app** that integrates with Google Ads using Google Ads API.
 To see the project for the frontend, go [here](https://github.com/fblascogarma/google_ads_frontend).

 See [here](https://youtu.be/yVFZvJpLVxk) a 15-minute demo of the product you can have by cloning this repo and following the instructions.
+[Here](https://youtu.be/TCmxgpnEwC4) is a shorter product demo (6 minutes) that shows the flow for users without existing Google Ads accounts.

 The main goal of this project is to **smooth and accelerate the integration process, while decreasing the cost of implementation & integration**.